Covid 19 coronavirus: Police catch 677 people breaching lockdown across nation

-Police have caught 677 people breaching the lockdown rules since the Level 4 restrictions began just over two weeks ago.
+Police have caught 677 people breaching the lockdown rules since the level 4 restrictions began just over two weeks ago.

-As of yesterday, police had recorded 677 recorded breaches and pursued 84 prosecutions and 582 warnings.
+As of yesterday, police had recorded 677 recorded breaches and will prosecute 84 and warned 582.

 READ MORE: